FEMA declares new strategy to engage Native American tribes - The Turtle Island News

 THE ASSOCIATED PRESS

-FEMA will include the 574 federally recognized tribal nations in discussions about possible future dangers from climate change, and has earmarked $50 million in grants for tribes pursuing ways to ease burdens related to extreme weather.
+FEMA will include the 574 federally recognized tribal nations in discussions about possible future dangers from climate change.
+It has earmarked $50 million in grants for tribes pursuing ways to ease burdens related to extreme weather.
 Tribal governments will be offered more training on how to navigate applying for FEMA funds.

 The new plan calls for tribal liaisons to give a yearly report to FEMA leaders on how prepared tribes are.